 Teaching Alone Time

 It can be disastrous to leave your French Bulldog alone in their area with nothing to do.
-You should instead provide them with constructive activities whenever they are in their containment area.
+Instead, you should provide constructive activities whenever they are in their containment area.
 They will learn to be happy on their own by doing this.
-A food stuffed chew toy is the perfect activity to keep a young Frenchie interested in chewing and being distracted.
+A food-stuffed chew toy is a perfect activity to keep a young Frenchie interested in chewing and being distracted.
 It is perfectly fine to use toys like Kongs since the food inside the toy reinforces the chewing behavior.
 It won’t be long before your French Bulldog is chewing on toys rather than the side of the door.

-Radios and TVs are also great ways to provide companionship for French Bulldog left alone.
+Radios and TVs are also great ways to provide companionship for French Bulldogs left alone.
 This can obfuscate distressing noises such as honking cars or garbage trucks.

 Allow your dog to spend more time alone each day.
 You could be in another room, outside when they’re at home, or vice versa, or more likely go somewhere else altogether.
 You should assess how long you can leave them alone before they need to go toilet by taking note of toilet habits.